Learning to cook(G)-rated techniques for loving the ListView |

 For each state, the header format allows the font, font color, background color and frame to be specified.
 If you combine these attributes badly, you can produce some truly dreadful designs, but when well used, the effect can be pleasant.

-“I’ve setup the HeaderFormat like you say, but the stupid thing does nothing”
+“I’ve set up the HeaderFormat like you say, but the stupid thing does nothing”

 Make sure HeaderUsesThemes is false.
 If this is true, ObjectListView will use the OS’s theme to draw the header, ignoring the HeaderFormatStyle completely.